jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 ## Conclusion

 Wrapping up, there are some key differences between word2vec (skip-gram), GloVe and fasttext.
 The skip-gram iterates over the corpus predicting context words given a target word.
 GloVe builds on this by incorporating global corpus statistics using word co-occurrences.
 The results are similar to word2vec.
 Fasttext also builds on word2vec by breaking each word into a sum of its sub-words.
 It learns vectors for each subword, then combines them for prediction.
-This allows out-of-vocabulary prediction, but introuces the risk of misspelled words.
+This allows out-of-vocabulary prediction, but introduces the risk of misspelled words.

 Both word2vec and GloVe can be used as frameworks for learning general similarities in text without considering what each token is made of.
-This makes them useful for tasks like find similar movies given a sequence of movies watched by users.
-Fasttext on the other hand is more robust for translation tasks, where the likelihood of encountering an out-of-vocabulary is higher.
+This makes them useful for tasks like finding similar movies given a sequence of movies watched by users.
+Fasttext on the other hand is more robust for translation tasks, where the likelihood of encountering an out-of-vocabulary word is higher.

 <br/>